BL0CK-X/theblockchainapi-swift-wrapper/docs/SolanaWalletAPI.md

 let network = "network_example" // String | The network ID (devnet, mainnet-beta)
-let publicKey = "publicKey_example" // String | The public key of the account whose list of owned NFTs you want to get let listTokensRequest = ListTokensRequest(includeNfts: false, includeZeroBalanceHoldings: false) // ListTokensRequest |  (optional)
+let publicKey = "publicKey_example" // String | The public key of the account whose list of owned NFTs you want to get let includeNfts = false // Bool | Whether or not to include NFTs in the response (optional) (default to false) let includeZeroBalanceHoldings = false // Bool | Whether or not to include holdings that have zero balance.
+This indicates that the wallet held this token or NFT in the past, but no longer holds it. (optional) (default to false)

-// Get address's tokens and respective balances SolanaWalletAPI.solanaGetTokensBelongingToWallet(network: network, publicKey: publicKey, listTokensRequest: listTokensRequest) { (response, error) in
+// Get address's tokens and respective balances SolanaWalletAPI.solanaGetTokensBelongingToWallet(network: network, publicKey: publicKey, includeNfts: includeNfts, includeZeroBalanceHoldings: includeZeroBalanceHoldings) { (response, error) in
     guard error == nil else {
         print(error)
         return